-Through December 31, 2004, UTSI was a wholly owned subsidiary of CenTra, Inc. On December 31, 2004, CenTra distributed all of UTSI's common stock to the sole shareholder of CenTra, the Morouns.
-Subsequent to the initial public offering in 2005, the Morouns retained and continue to hold a controlling interest in UTSI.

-CenTra provides management services to UTSI, including legal, human resources, and tax services.
+Through December 31, 2004, UTSI was a wholly owned subsidiary of CenTra, Inc. On December 31, 2004, CenTra distributed all of UTSI's common stock to the sole shareholders of CenTra, the Morouns.
+Subsequent to the initial public offering in 2005, the Morouns retained and continue to hold a controlling interest in UTSI.CenTra provides management services to UTSI, including legal, human resources, and tax services.
 The cost of these services is based on the estimated utilization of the specific services and is allocated to the Company.
-Management believes the allocation method is reasonable; however, the costs of these services charged to UTSI are not necessarily indicative of the costs that would have been incurred if UTSI had internally performed or acquired these services as a separate unaffiliated entity.
-In addition to management services, UTSI purchases other services from CenTra and affiliates.
-Following is a schedule of services provided and cost incurred for the years ended December 31 (in thousands):
+Management believes the allocation method is reasonable.
+However, the costs of these services charged to UTSI are not necessarily indicative of the costs that would have been incurred if UTSI had internally performed or acquired these services as a separate unaffiliated entity.

+In addition to the management services described above, UTSI purchases other services from CenTra and affiliates.
+Following is a schedule of cost incurred for services provided by CenTra and affiliates for the years ended December 31 (in thousands):

-2009 2008 2007
+2010 2009 2008

-Management services \$ 991 \$ 950 2007 \$ 155
+Management services \$ 1,067 \$ 991 \$ 950

-Building and terminal rents (month to month basis) 581 870 546
+Building and terminal rents 540 581 870

-Maintenance services 52 28 376
+Maintenance services 213 52 28

-Trailer rents 16 32
+Trailer rents 16

+Personal liability and property damage insurance 13,884 11,959 15,289

-Health and other insurances 3,351 1,962 1,914
+Health and other insurances 3,659 3,351 1,962

-Total \$4,975 \$3,826 \$3,023
+Total \$19,363 \$16,934 \$19,115